This is The Room where Rose Tours staff puts groups who don't have ten people in their photo op group.

 With a cruise & rumors (Thank you, Donnie) of a 2010 summer tour only time will tell, if Jon comes back, but for now, if you need me, I'll be in the corner rocking back and forth.

-The video he's talking about is the one I submitted for a contest he's doing to fly a fan out to be an "assistant" for his alter-ego, Tony Spallelli.
+That's the number of tweets I sent to @donniewahlberg before he responded to me, tonight.
+And apparently pornographic thoughts are what motivate the man.
+This is my message that he responded to: The video he's talking about is the one I submitted for a contest he's doing to fly a fan out to be an "assistant" for his alter-ego, Tony Spallelli.
 We had to keep our submission under 3o seconds, so I had to edit down my video, but I did share with him the whole video, too.

 There's so much I want to say about my trip to Denver, Dallas & Houston I can't even think of where to begin.